Civil Penalty Notices: What UK Employers Need to Know

 Share this post

 A civil penalty notice is a formal warning and fine issued by the UK Home Office when an employer is found to be employing someone who does not have the right to work in the UK.
-With civil penalty fines increasing to up to £60,000 per illegal worker in 2024, it’s more important than ever for UK employers to understand how civil penalties work—and how to avoid them.
+More than 1,200 UK businesses were issued one in the first six months of 2026, worth over £74 million between them.
+That averages just over £60,000 per business, or roughly 10 businesses fined every working day.

 This guide explains: